World Haemophilia Day 2020

-Every April 17 World Haemophilia Day is recognised worldwide to increase awareness of haemophilia and other inherited bleeding disorders.
+Every year on 17 April World Haemophilia Day is recognised worldwide to increase awareness of haemophilia, von Willebrand disease and other inherited bleeding disorders.
 This is a critical effort since with increased awareness comes better diagnosis and access to care for the millions who remain without treatment.

 Landmarks and monuments in Australia and around the world will support World Haemophilia Day by changing their lighting red on April 17.